ALABAMA COMMERCIAL LEASE AGREEMENT TEMPLATE pdf Alabama Commercial Lease Agreements

 Landlord’s Access to the Rental Property

-Landlords must provide 2-days notice to the tenant before entering the property unless for emergencies.
+Landlords must provide a 2-day notice to the tenant before entering the property unless for emergencies.
 Tenants may not deny the landlord access unreasonably.[4]

 Rent Due Dates and Late Fees